intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 and expedient fashion.

-Generating fatal errors for what would otherwise be a minor or recoverable error is generally advisible, especially if there is any risk that the error represents an implementation flaw.
-A fatal error provides excellent motivation for an error to be addressed.
+Generating fatal errors for what would otherwise be a minor or recoverable error is preferred, especially if there is any risk that the error represents an implementation flaw.
+A fatal error provides excellent motivation for addressing problems.

 On the whole, implementations already have ample motivation to prefer interoperability over correctness.
-The role of a specifications is to proscribe behavior in the interest of interoperability.
+The primary function of a specification is to proscribe behavior in the interest of interoperability.

 ## Extend Carefully